AnomalyInnovations/toolbeam-cli/README.md

 And head over to **https://toolbeam.com/t/bcgrjtcu** to give it a try.
 Now after you subscribe to a movie, you should get a notification on your phone after about 5s!

-**Note:** If you are working through this example yourself and you are connecting to the example API; you will not receive a notifcation.
+**Note:** If you are working through this example yourself and you are connecting to the example API; you will not receive a notification.
 This is because the API Key used in the sample API belongs to a demo account.
-To test out notifcations, you can run the [example API](https://github.com/AnomalyInnovations/toolbeam-example-api) yourself and use your own API Key.
+To test out notifications, you can run the [example API](https://github.com/AnomalyInnovations/toolbeam-example-api) yourself and use your own API Key.

 <img alt="Example Screenshot" src="https://github.com/AnomalyInnovations/toolbeam-cli/raw/master/docs/examples/4.png" width="320" />